Desktop Video/Audio Content Capturing and Processing Software: Multichannel Video Recorders

 Working in a tight-knit partnership with product managers on the client's side, the ODC participated in a variety of projects on devising state-of-the-art firmware technology for flash memory storage devices.

-Confident of our abilities in coding and programming, the Softeq team quickly proved their deep expertise in design and development flash memory tools and firmware for flash memory for devices with the various protocols, including SCSI, eMMC, USB, SATA, and SD\MS.
+Softeq team proved their extensive expertise in design and imlementation of flash memory firmware and flash memory firmware development tools for devices with various protocols, including, SATA, eMMC, USB, and SD\MS.

 Softeq was designing, building and developing the following components and software tools for the client: